neutrofoton/neutrofoton.github.io/source/_posts/2016-09-18-mono-mod-mono-apache2-on-ubuntu.markdown

 categories: [linux,csharp,mono]
 ---
 {% img left /images/logo/mono.png %}
-Previously I used to write a post about install and configure Mono on OS X Mountain Lion.
-On this post I want to summary what I did on Ubuntu.
+I used to write a post about install and configure Mono on OS X Mountain Lion.
+On this post I want to summary what I did the similar things on Ubuntu.

 The details environment I use :